 Move your Blog from Blogger To WordPress without losing traffic

 Congratulations on deciding to migrate your blog!
-Going from BlogSpot to a self hosted word press site can seem overwhelming, but take comfort in the fact that people like you do it every day.
+Going from BlogSpot to a self-hosted word press site can seem overwhelming, but take comfort in the fact that people like you do it every day.

-HEADS UP: This is a simple walk through meant for the blogger with very little content on their Blogger blog.
+HEADS UP: This is a simple walkthrough meant for the blogger with very little content on their Blogger blog.
 If you have years worth of content or just lots and lots of content I would strongly urge you to hire a professional to assist you in moving your blog.
 Moving the meat and potatoes of your site is the simple part, but making sure all of the links and all of your subscribers and your feeds don’t break?
 Well, that takes care that would be specific to each blog.

 Before you begin the move you should do two important things on your BlogSpot blog: